threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### What do the terms RDIMM, LDIMM, UDIMM, LRDIMM, FBDIMM mean when it comes to ram memory sticks?
+### What do the terms RDIMM, LDIMM, UDIMM, LRDIMM, FBDIMM mean when it comes to RAM memory sticks?

 Well first, the DIMM means dual inline memory module.